 Marius Fiche

-During the Occupation, Marius, Catherine, their daughter Marie and her husband and three daughters took refuge at 22 rue de L'Harmonie in Drancy (Seine-Saint-Denis).
+During the occupation, Marius, Catherine, their daughter Marie and her husband and three daughters took refuge at 22 rue de L'Harmonie in Drancy (Seine-Saint-Denis).
 All are arrested and interned in Drancy.

 Marius Fiche was arrested and interned at the Drancy camp on 8 December 1942.
-He was deported from Drancy to Auschwitz on 11 February 1943 by convoy no. 47.
+He was deported from Drancy to Auschwitz on 11 February 1943 by convoy 47.

 Catherine Fiche, Marie Zélinsky, her husband